bitcapital-hq/java-sdk/README.md

 #### Calling the API directly using Java models

 Fetch the currently authenticated user through the API using a POJO model.
-The SDK uses the [Gson library](https://github.com/google/gson) under the hoo for handling JSON objects, if you need additional information check the `bitcapital.getClient()` instance.
+The SDK uses the [Gson library](https://github.com/google/gson) under the hood for handling JSON objects.

 ```java
 // You can use one of the built-in models or write your own